- BY Sonia Lenegan

 - spending extravagantly or excessively

 As is always the case with these applications (for both fee waiver and change of conditions), it is very important to put in robust representations explaining in a lot of detail the finances of the applicant and sponsor.
-These are incredibly time-consuming applications, and trying to secure exceptional case funding should be considered where people are eligible for legal aid.
+These are incredibly time-consuming applications and if a legal aid lawyer is available to assist (a big if) then trying to secure exceptional case funding should be considered where people are eligible for this.

 What kind of evidence is expected?